cdavis-n/cyclistic-bike-share/README.md

 ### 3.4 Data Visualization
+Click for Tableau dashboard here:  [Cyclistic bike-share Dashboard](https://public.tableau.com/views/Cyclisticbike-share_17440532096660/Overview?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 ![Overview](https://github.com/user-attachments/assets/f539e9f0-4a35-4c38-9f0d-83afacc9ab70)

 ## 4. Conclusion
-Based on my research, I have identified that annual members and casual members use the bikeshare service for different purpose.
-My analysis shows that anual members tends to use the service regulary and stably with the short ride time each time compared with casual members; the purpose of use Cyclistic bike-share service would be more likely for commuting.
-This is because their avarage ride time and count didn't change a lot yealy regardless of weather conditions.
+Based on my research, I have identified that annual members, and casual members use the bike-share service for different purposes.
+My analysis shows that annual members tend to use the service regularly and stably with short ride time each time compared with casual members; the purpose of using Cyclistic bike-share service would be more likely for commuting.
+This is because their average ride time and count didn't change a lot yearly regardless of weather conditions.
 On the other hand, it seems that casual members tend to use the service for recreation since the usage of the bike-share service and their ride time depend on the weather condition and time.
+Since annual members tend to use the service regularly, it would be good if the marketing team focused on promoting people who commute to facilities near the dock stations such as University students or workers.
-Casual riders would buy Cyclistic annual membership if they can find the advantage of purchasing it even though they would not use it more likely only weekends and warm weather.
+Also, casual riders would buy Cyclistic annual membership if they can find the advantage of purchasing it even though they would not use it more likely only on weekends and in warm weather.
+For example, annual members don't need to pay unlock fee when they unlock the bikes from dock and don't need to pay the cost for the first one hour.
+I will need further research into whether those services will make a profit communicating with Cyclistic’s finance analysts and knowing how much cost company needs to pay to maintain a bike.
+If these features can make profit, then they can be used as promotion to casual members.

 ## 5. Next Steps
+My recommendations are:
+* Promoting Cyclistic bike-share service targeting students and their parents, and people working at facilities near the dock stations
+* Further research on the potential profit from the annual members' benefit such as free unlock fee and the first hour